medusajs/medusa/docs/content/plugins/payment/paypal.md

 ]
 ```

-That’s all you need to install PayPal on your Medusa server!
+That’s all you need to install PayPal on your Medusa backend!

 ---